NxPKG/khulnasoft-docs/content/rules/url-forwarding/bulk-redirects/concepts.md

 The rule key is used in combination with the Bulk Redirect List associated with the rule to select the URL redirect to apply.

-When there is a match for the rule expression, Cloudflare compares the value of the rule key with the source URL of each URL redirect in the associated Bulk Redirect List, searching for a match.
+When there is a match for the rule expression, Khulnasoft compares the value of the rule key with the source URL of each URL redirect in the associated Bulk Redirect List, searching for a match.

 The key should be either `http.request.full_uri` or `raw.http.request.full_uri`.
 Use `raw.http.request.full_uri` to compare the URI received by the web server, before normalization, with the source URLs in the Bulk Redirect List.